Original Celtics: Early years

-The team's first dominant player was "Dutch" Dehnert, a 6 ft 1 in standing guard who some credit with introducing the modern concept of pivot play.
-When ballhandling wizard Nat Holman (later to coach national championship teams at CCNY) was signed to play for then-coach John Whitty in 1922, the Original Celtics hit their stride.
+The team's first dominant player was "Dutch" Dehnert, a 6 ft 1 in standing guard where some people like author Murry R. Nelson credit with introducing the modern concept of pivot play.
+When ballhandling wizard Nat Holman (later to coach national championship teams at CCNY) was signed to play for then-head coach John Whitty in 1922, the Original Celtics truly hit their stride as a franchise.
+One key factor in helping secure players like them for their long-term dominance as a franchise was the fact that they were one of the first basketball teams, if not the very first basketball team, to utilize professional contracts to ensure both good payment for their players after the amount of games they played throughout an entire season and to keep them out of team jumping throughout a regular basis (which was a problem for the sport's early history of professional play, as noted by Ed Wachter's history as a player).